Skip to content

 Program Outcomes

-Upon the completion of the degree in Aviation Technology, graduates will be able to:
+Upon completion of the degree in Aviation Technology, graduates will be able to:

 1. Perform maintenance and inspections on aircraft using FAA and manufacturers’ instructions.